-For responses to Ellen, popups state:

-Correct.
-The fact that her grandmother is deceased does not change her status relative to Jack as long as he has lineal descendants of his own who are alive

-Incorrect.
-Ellen would only move up to a non-skip person relative to Jack if he had no surviving lineal descendants.

-For responses to Wendy, popups state:

-Correct.
-She is the only one who is more than 37½ years younger than Jack.

-Incorrect.
-She is over 37½ years younger than Jack, which puts her two generations below him.

 Income Tax Issues Related to Gifts and Estates

 While most of this course deals with transfer tax issues independent of income taxation, there are some income tax issues related to the transfer of assets that are important considerations in the estate planning process.
 Obviously, income taxation can be an exhaustive subject unto itself.
 For purposes of this course, we will simply note three income tax issues that are of concern to estate planners.
 These are listed below.